 - Show me what it looks like when it’s running.
 An artist’s rendition is okay too if it’s something abstract or a piece of code to integrate.
 I just want to know what I can expect.
 As you know, meeting expectations is up there with being on time, being dressed appropriately, and not slurping coffee, as how you keep a customer.

 - I need to know if I’ll need to buy anything else with this product.
 What does this require to work?
-I don’t care if it’s another RJ46 Ethernet cable, if your product comes and I have to take the cable out of our break room TV to connect it because you didn’t include the stupid cable then we’ll have a problem.
+I don’t care if it’s another RJ46 Ethernet cable, if your product comes and I have to take the cable out of our break room TV to connect it because you didn’t include the cable then we’ll have a problem.
 And why didn’t you include the cable?
 Seriously, you charge $20,000 and don’t give me a fifty-cent cable?

-- I also don’t need to know what gasbag, pseudo-research, lobbying organization put you in their ‘hotshot’ category.
+- I also don’t need to know what pseudo-research lobbying organization put you in their ‘hotshot’ category.
 That only tells me you’re wasteful trying to buy your way to the top.
 I’d rather know you spent that money on better research, better developers, better snacks, I don’t care as long as it’s not trying to get some pundit to look at you, so you can sell your product to one of those eight big companies that you falsely think matter.
 Instead, give me quotes from your real customers.
 Or better, a use case from a real customer.

 - Tell me what problems I might encounter.
 Tell me why sometimes your product doesn’t work.
-Even if the problem is stupid customers installing it wrong I want to know.
+Even if the problem is customers installing it wrong I want to know.
 Because I want to make sure I have the right people who can do the installation right then, even if I have to pay your team to do it.

 - And while I know I said finally before, I needed to add that you should include where I can get more details, contact info, or find you on social media.
 So, this is more an addendum to the finally above.
 Back off, I’m the writer so I can do that if I want.

 - Finally, tell me something about your support channels.
 I don’t wanna have to hunt you down to get an answer.
 Tell me where I can find how you do security advisories, bug bounties, regular updates, and customer relations.
 It’s not okay that you don’t have those things so if it’s not in there then I’m out.
 Because no matter how shnizzle your dizzle is it’ll break for someone at some point, and that someone will become your worst enemy if you can’t effectively and efficiently provide support.
-Especially if that someone is my editor Anthony because he’s a total bad-ass.

 In conclusion, because all white papers that have conclusions are stupid unless they’re articles made to look like white papers, follow the above points, and me and about 90% of your potential buyers won’t have a problem with you.
 You’ll make white papers great again.
 Winston would want that.